akazukin5151/koneko/README.md

 </details>

 # Usage
+Launch with `koneko`.
 There are five modes of operation:
 1. View artist illustrations ([ex](https://www.pixiv.net/bookmark.php?type=user))
 2. View a post ([ex](https://www.pixiv.net/en/artworks/78823485))
 3. View the artists that you are following (or any other user ID) ([ex](https://www.pixiv.net/bookmark.php?type=user))